-- i.
-Notwithstanding subsection H.2.a above, the city may deny a permit to legalize an existing but unpermitted ADU that was constructed before January 1, 2018, if the city makes a finding that correcting a violation is necessary to protect the health and safety of the public or of occupants of the structure. - ii.
+- Notwithstanding subsection H.2.a above, the city may deny a permit to legalize an existing but unpermitted ADU or JADU that was constructed before January 1, 2020, if the city makes a finding that correcting a violation is necessary to comply with the standards specified in California Health and Safety Code section 17920.3.

+- ii.
 Subsection H.2.a above does not apply to a building that is deemed to be substandard in accordance with California Health and Safety Code section 17920.3. - I. Nonconforming ADUs and Discretionary Approval.
-Any proposed ADU or JADU that does not conform to the objective standards set forth in subsections A through H of this section may be allowed by the city with a conditional use permit, in accordance with the other provisions of this title."
+Any proposed ADU or JADU that would otherwise be allowed under this section but that does not conform to the objective design or development standards set forth in subsections A through H of this section may be allowed by the city with a conditional use permit, in accordance with the other provisions of this title.